cybersecsi/slidev-theme-secsi/README.md

 Learn more about [how to use a theme](https://sli.dev/themes/use).

 ## Layouts
 This theme provides the following layouts:

-> TODO:

-## Components

-This theme provides the following components:

-> TODO:
+- image-left-header: an image on the left with content on the right
+- image-right-header: an image on the right with content on the left.
+- two-cols-content: vue

 ## Contributing